Fast differentiation of hyperbolic chaos: A 21-dimensional numerical example

-This problem has $u=2$ unstable directions.
-We set each segment to have $N=20$ steps.
-The default setting, $A=1000$ segments, $\gamma=0.1$, and $W=10$, is used unless otherwise noted.
-We implement the fast linear response algorithm, code available at \url{https://github.com/niangxiu/lra.git}.
-Figure~\ref{f:trajectory} shows a typical trajectory.
+The default setting, $N=20$ steps in each segment, $A=200$ segments, $\gamma=0.1$, and $W=10$, is used unless otherwise noted.
+The code is at \url{https://github.com/niangxiu/fr}.
+Figure~\ref{f:orbit} shows a typical orbit.
 Figure~\ref{f:change A} shows that the variance of the computed derivative is proportional to $A^{-0.5}$.
-Figure~\ref{f:change W} shows that the bias in the averaged derivative decreases as $W$ increases, but the variance increases like $W^{0.5}$, indicating that we should increase $A$ together with $W$.
-This square-root trend verifies the assumption we made for the error estimation in section~\ref{s:remarks}.

-Finally, figure~\ref{f:change parameter} shows that the derivative computed by the linear response algorithm correctly reflects the trend of the objective as $\gamma$ changes, with only one short sample trajectory.
+Figure~\ref{f:change W} shows that the bias in the averaged derivative decreases as $W$ increases, but the variance increases as $W^{0.5}$, indicating that we should increase $A$ together with $W$.
+This square-root trend verifies the assumption we made for the error estimation in section~\ref{s:cost estimation}.
+Finally, figure~\ref{f:change parameter} shows that the derivative computed by fast response correctly reflects the trend of the objective as $\gamma$ changes.

-\ree{ Our example is difficult for previous algorithms.
-Since $u/M$ is large, the unstable contribution is significant, algorithms using approximations on the unstable contribution, such as non-intrusive shadowing, blended response, and S3, have large error.
-Since the attractor has zero Lebesgue measure, $1<u<M$, and the unstable and stable directions are unknown beforehand, there is no easy trick to extend algorithms intended for $u=1$ systems, such as the second version of S3, to our current problem. }
+On a single-core 3.0GHz CPU, for $10^4$ segments, which is a total of $2\times10^5$ steps, the time for computing the orbit is 7.4 seconds using non-compiled python code; whereas the fast response algorithm on the same orbit takes another 47 seconds.
+So, the time cost is about 6 times of simulating the orbit.
+In fact, our implementation of the fast response algorithm is not optimal; for example, we still use dense matrix representations for $f_*$ and $\nabla f_*$.
+Our algorithm can run even faster if we pre-compile the code or use the sparsity of the system, either via sparse matrices or graph tracing.